 - Establish social media and communications policies — Guidelines should be put in place so that anyone who communicates on behalf of your company on social media or anywhere else only should have a clear understanding of which topics should be discussed, what should be kept private and how customer service issues should be handled.

 - Follow online conversations about your company —By keeping aware of the reports and opinions people publish about your company, you can compile positive feedback while also catching negative impressions when they happen.
 Among the means available are setting up alerts via Google or using social media tracking software.

 - Know what to do in a crisis — Plan for the worst by devising a crisis management plan.
 It should designate who at your company will be in charge of speaking for the company in the event that negative information online poses significant harm.
 It should also address who should be in charge of developing and implementing damage control measures.

-The experienced employment law and business law attorneys at Hemmer DeFrank Wessels, PLLC provide legal guidance and reputation management advice to business owners and corporate boards in Kentucky, Ohio, and Indiana.
-Please call 859-344-1188 or contact us online me with any questions.
+The experienced employment law and business law attorneys at Hemmer DeFrank Wessels, PLLC provide legal guidance and reputation management advice to business owners and corporate boards in Kentucky, and Ohio.
+Please call [ln::phone] or contact us online me with any questions.